Smedley Butler: Marriage and business

 After the Honduran campaign, Butler returned to Philadelphia.
 He married Ethel Conway Peters of Philadelphia, a daughter of civil engineer and railroad executive Richard Peters, on June 30, 1905.
 His best man at the wedding was his former commanding officer in China, Lieutenant Colonel Littleton Waller.
-The couple eventually had three children: a daughter, Ethel Peters Butler, and two sons, Smedley Darlington Jr. and Thomas Richard.
+The couple eventually had three children, a daughter, Ethel Peters Butler, and two sons, Smedley Darlington Jr. and Thomas Richard.

 Butler was next assigned to garrison duty in the Philippines, where he once launched a resupply mission across the stormy waters of Subic Bay after his isolated outpost ran out of rations.
 In 1908, he was diagnosed as having a nervous breakdown and received nine months sick leave, which he spent at home.
-He successfully managed a coal mine in West Virginia but returned to active duty in the Marine Corps at the first opportunity.
+He successfully managed a coal mine in West Virginia, but returned to active duty in the Marine Corps at the first opportunity.

 Central America

-From 1909 to 1912 Butler served in Nicaragua enforcing U.S. policy.
+From 1909 to 1912, Butler served in Nicaragua, enforcing U.S. policy.
 With a 104-degree fever, he led his battalion to the relief of the rebel-besieged city of Granada.
-In December 1909 he commanded the 3rd Battalion, 1st Marine Regiment on the Isthmus of Panama.
-On August 11, 1912, he was temporarily detached to command an expeditionary battalion he led in the Battle of Masaya on September 19, 1912, and the bombardment, assault and capture of Coyotepe Hill, Nicaragua in October 1912.
+In December 1909, he commanded the 3rd Battalion, 1st Marine Regiment on the Isthmus of Panama.
+On August 11, 1912, he was temporarily detached to command an expeditionary battalion he led in the Battle of Masaya on September 19, 1912, and the bombardment, assault, and capture of Coyotepe Hill, Nicaragua, in October 1912.
 He remained in Nicaragua until November 1912, when he rejoined the 3rd Battalion, 1st Marines at Camp Elliott, Panama.
+In private Butler was highly critical of the operation, writing to his parents: